Diabetes Management at Baptist Memorial Health Care

 Diabetes Self Management Education (DMSE) helps patients manage their diabetes by learning exercise techniques, nutrition tips and relaxation practices.

 Adult and Pediatric programs are available for both Type I and Type II diabetes.

 Gestational Diabetes Class for pregnant women, offering personalized medical nutrition therapy sessions.

 National Diabetes Prevention Program, a year-long program for persons at risk for type 2 diabetes.
-Also available through Baptist Memorial Hospital-Huntingdon.
+Also available through Baptist Memorial Hospital-Carroll County.
 Hours are Monday through Friday 8:00 a.m. until 5:00 p.m.
 Evening classes available.

 Medical Nutrition Therapy can help regulate blood sugar, improve eating habits to improve kidney function and maintain good health through preventive care.

 Diabetes support and counseling can help improve emotional health and overcome challenges.